 In case that your organisation organises activities for the advancement of the educational quality, we would like to see a proof of this.
 This can for example be a proof of meetings with the programme director or the faculty board (a proof can be the minutes of those meetings).
 This documents should be handed in under the name: “9.
 Proof organisation activities[org]”.

 Proof of housing exploitation:

 If an organization makes use of a building, we would like a form of proof of exploitation of said building.
 This can be a rental agreement, proof of purchase or documents of a managing foundation.
-This document must be submitted under the name: "10.
+These documents must be submitted under the name: "10.
 Proof of exploitation property [org]".

 - Be kind to your successors: keep a folder with all the documents needed for the next application.
 For example, fill in form D after every activity, and save all year reports complete and clearly.
 This way, the workload stays manageable and you’ll save the board that has to do the next application a lot of stress.

 - Are you struggling?
 Don’t panic!
 Every year, CUOS organises an information meeting about the application for the Graduation fund.
 Here you’ll receive an overall explanation of what is expected and there is an opportunity to ask questions.
 Besides this, you can always send your questions to cuos rug.nl or call to 050-3634657.
 You can also always make an appointment for a cup of coffee and some more explanation.